MicrosoftDocs/quantum-docs/articles/user-guide/libraries/machine-learning/basic-classification.md

 - Load the dataset `data.json` and choose a set of classifier parameters where you want to start your training iterations for your model.
 - Run training to determine the parameters and bias of the model.
-- After training, validate the model to determine its accuracy
+- After training, validate the model to determine its accuracy.

     ### [Python with Visual Studio Code or the Command Line](#tab/tabid-python)